 Continuous random variables, motivation.
 Cumulative distribution functions for both discrete and continuous random variables.
 Probability density function - analogy with mass and density of matter.
 Examples: uniform, exponential, gamma, normal.
 Practical examples.
 Expectation.
-Cdf and pdf for function of a single continuous random variable.
+Continuous distribution functions and probability density functions for functions of a single continuous random variable.
 Simple examples of joint distributions of two or more continuous random variables; independence, expectation (mean and variance of sums of independent, identically distributed random variables).

-Main reading
+Main Reading

-- 1. D. Stirzaker, Elementary Probability (CUP, 1994), Chapters 1-4, 5.1-5.6, 6.1-6.3, 7.1, 7.2, 7.4, 8.1, 8.3, 8.5 (excluding the joint generating function). - 2.
-D. Stirzaker, Probability and Random Variables: A Beginner's Guide (CUP, 1999).
+- 1. D. Stirzaker, Elementary Probability (Cambridge University Press, 1994), Chapters 1-4, 5.1-5.6, 6.1-6.3, 7.1, 7.2, 7.4, 8.1, 8.3, 8.5 (excluding the joint generating function). - 2.
+D. Stirzaker, Probability and Random Variables: A Beginner's Guide (Cambridge University Press, 1999).

 - 1. J. Pitman, Probability (Springer-Verlag, 1993). - 2.
 S. Ross, A First Course In Probability (Prentice-Hall, 1994). - 3.
-G. R. Grimmett and D. J. A. Welsh, Probability: An Introduction (OUP, 1986), Chapters 1-4, 5.1-5.4, 5.6, 6.1, 6.2, 6.3 (parts of), 7.1-7.3, 10.4.
+G. R. Grimmett and D. J. A. Welsh, Probability: An Introduction (Oxford University Press, 1986), Chapters 1-4, 5.1-5.4, 5.6, 6.1, 6.2, 6.3 (parts of), 7.1-7.3, 10.4.

-3.5 Applied Mathematics II
+6 Applied Mathematics II

-3.5.1 Fourier Series and Two Variable Calculus - Dr Capdeboscq - 16 HT
+6.1 Fourier Series and Two Variable Calculus - Dr Baker - 16 HT

-The first quarter of these lectures introduce students to Fourier series, concentrating on their practical application rather than proofs of convergence.
+Overview The first quarter of this course of lectures introduces students to Fourier series, concentrating on their practical application rather than proofs of convergence.
 The second half deals with scalar functions of two independent variables.
-Students will learn how to evaluate area and line integrals and how they are related via Green's Theorem.
+Students will learn how to evaluate area and line integrals, and how they are related via Green's Theorem.
 They will also be introduced to the ideas of continuity and differentiability of two-variable functions and shown how to classify critical points using Taylor's Theorem.

-Students will be familiar with Fourier series and their applications and be notionally aware of their convergence.
-They will know how to evaluate double integrals and integrals along curves in the plane and how these are linked using Green's theorem.
+Learning Outcomes Students will be familiar with Fourier series and their applications and be notionally aware of their convergence.
+They will know how to evaluate double integrals and integrals along curves in the plane and how these are linked using Green's Theorem.
 They will have a deeper appreciation of partial derivatives and their applications, for example in Taylor's Theorem and optimisation.

-Fourier series.
+Synopsis Fourier series.
 Periodic, odd and even functions.
 Calculation of sine and cosine series.
 Simple applications, concentrating on imparting familiarity with the calculation of Fourier coefficients and the use of Fourier series.

-Issues of convergence addressed through example and special cases.
-[No attempt to state or prove convergence theorems, though students should be aware that convergence is linked to smoothness, referring to Maple exercises, e.g., exploring the Gibbs phenomenon.]
+The issue of convergence is discussed informally, with examples.
+The link between convergence and smoothness is mentioned, together with its consequences for approximation purposes.
+[Students should be aware that convergence is linked to smoothness, referring to MuPAD exercises, e.g., exploring the Gibbs phenomenon.]
 (Jordan & Smith, 3rd Edition, Chapter 26.
 Kreyszig, Sections 10.1-10.4.)